swissmanu/filer/README.md

 ### The Story aka "Why!?"

-We went paperless some years ago and made scanning receipts and other documents a habit.
+We went paperless some years ago at home and made scanning receipts and other documents a habit.
 To make the scanning as effortless as possible, we decided to upload the resulting PDF files automatically to a shared inbox directory on our file server.
 Unfortunately, filing and categorizing the scans afterwards turned out to be too cumbersome to do regularly: Sitting down and moving files from one folder to another was just nothing we enjoy that much 😇

 `filer` makes this task less tedious for us: Open the web application, have a glance on the PDF preview, select one of the preset actions, repeat until the inbox is empty.